tobiasThomer/qmlJoypad/README.md

 # qmlJoypad
 Virtual joypad with qml

-The implementation uses MultiPointTouchArea instead of MousArea to allow the usage of severeal widgets in the same form.
+The implementation uses MultiPointTouchArea instead of MousArea to allow the usage of several widgets in the same form.

 Features:
 * Return Animation